Amanda Berry (film executive)

-Amanda Sonia Berry, OBE (born 20 August 1961) is the Chief Executive Officer of the Royal Foundation.
-She also served as CEO of the British Academy of Film and Television Arts (BAFTA) between December 2000 and October 2022.
+Amanda Sonia Berry (born 20 August 1961) is the chief executive officer of the Royal Foundation.
+She was CEO of the British Academy of Film and Television Arts (BAFTA) from December 2000 to October 2022.

 Early life

 Berry was born in Darlingon, County Durham, but raised in Richmond, North Yorkshire; Berry is the daughter of Tom (owner of a dry cleaning company in Richmond, North Yorkshire) and Anita Berry.
 She is the eldest of three children.

 Berry read business studies and graphic design at Newcastle Polytechnic, and took a student job in the press office of Thames Television.

 In 1982 Berry left her studies to continue at Thames Television and then took a job at theatrical agency Duncan Heath Associates Ltd (which later became part of the International Creative Management (ICM) Group).
 Clients included Christopher Lee, Ian McShane, Paul McCartney and David Bowie.
-She left in 1988 as a Director with the company.
+She left in 1988 as a director with the company.

 In 1989, Berry worked at London Weekend Television (LWT) as a researcher for light entertainment.
 From 1990, Berry worked extensively as a producer and development executive for Scottish Television Enterprises, both in Glasgow and in London, where her credits included three BAFTA awards ceremonies.

 BAFTA

 Berry joined BAFTA in October 1998 as Director of Development and Events.
-She became its Chief Executive in December 2000, and is widely acknowledged to have transformed the fortunes of the Academy in 2001, bringing the date of its annual Film Awards ceremony ahead of the American Academy's Oscars.
+She became its chief executive in December 2000, and is widely acknowledged to have transformed the fortunes of the Academy in 2001, bringing the date of its annual Film Awards ceremony ahead of the American Academy's Oscars.
 The move boosted BAFTA's international profile at a time when it was eclipsed by other organisations in the awards season, and studios and industry commentators now rate BAFTA's Film Awards as one of the most reliable predictors of the Oscars, as well as being the pre-eminent film awards outside the annual Hollywood ceremony.